Step inside the historic home of Brigham Young.

 Brigham Young’s property is also preserved through the Brigham Young Historic Park.
 The beautiful green area at the southeast corner of State Street and North Temple was part of Young’s farm land.
 The park’s statue memorials, native landscaping, and wooden water wheel make the perfect backdrop for a family stroll.

-During the summer months (June, July, and August) the park is the venue of the concert series.
+During the summer months (June, July, and August) the park is the venue of the Concerts in the Park concert series.
 Everyone is welcome to enjoy the free concerts by local and international artists on Tuesday and Friday evenings.
-In the past, the park has also hosted Garden Talks, a series of evening presentations on various gardening topics.